Alpha-lipoic acid has gained a lot of attention in recent years.

 However, research shows that adults can take up to 2,400 mg without harmful side effects (38).

 Higher doses are not recommended, as there’s no evidence that they provide extra benefits.

-To date, there are very few studies that look at the safety of alpha-lipoic acid in children and pregnant women.
-People who fall into these categories should not take it unless advised by their doctor.
+To date, very few studies have looked at the safety of alpha-lipoic acid in children and pregnant women.
+These populations should not take it unless advised to do so by their healthcare provider.

-If you have diabetes, ask your doctor before taking alpha-lipoic acid, as it may interact with other medicines that help lower blood sugar levels.
+If you have diabetes, consult your healthcare provider before taking alpha-lipoic acid, as it may interact with other medicines that help lower blood sugar levels.

 Alpha-lipoic acid is found naturally in several foods.

 - organ meats like liver, heart, kidney, etc.

 Alpha-lipoic supplements are best taken on an empty stomach, as certain foods can lower the acid’s bioavailability (40).